jpkleemans/attribute-events/README.md

 }
 ```

 Eloquent models fire several handy events throughout their lifecycle, like `created` and `deleted`.
 However, there are usually many more interesting events that occur during a model's life.
-With this library you can add those, by mapping attribute changes to your own meaningful events.
+With this library you can capture those, by mapping attribute changes to your own business meaningful events.

 ## Installation
 ```bash